hituro/hituro-makes-macros/chat-macro/README.md

 <img src="images/example_7.jpg" width="600px">

+Buttons will be styled in colours matching the chat UI and automatically centred.

 ### Scrolling

 By default the chat display has no max height, and will just expand with the number of messages.
 If you set the `--chat-max-height` CSS variable, the chat will scroll to the bottom on load and when new messages are added.